Gokul-Viswa-B/GokulViswa/README.md

 ### [HOTEL MANAGEMENT SYSTEM](https://github.com/Gokul-Viswa-B/Hotel-Management-System.git)
 **Description**:
 This SQL project is designed to manage and streamline hotel operations by maintaining and querying data related to guests, bookings, and financial transactions.
-The database schema includes tables for guests and bookings, capturing essential details for efficient hotel management.
+Analyzed hotel booking data to find top guests and total revenue.
+Looked at how long guests stayed and their spending habits to spot trends.

 **Technologies**:
 - **SQL**